 16. Have kids make their own edible snack necklaces before a trip.

 No need for kids and parents to shuffle through a snack bag — just have kids nibble on their necklaces.
 It’s like a healthier candy edible necklace.
 Use snacks with larger holes like cereal and pretzels and feed them through an elastic cord or dental floss.

 17. Create an “I Spy” bottle filled with rice, small toys, beads, buttons, and other colorful objects.

 Sensory toys can be expensive, so make your own to support your budget family vacation.
 Fill an old juice bottle with rice, pom poms, beaded necklaces, and anything else that’s brightly colored.
 Make it a game and let kids count the number of purple items or guess how many pom poms there are.

 18. Use bike-sharing to cover more ground and save on parking.

 Rather than spend money on renting a car — and parking — consider renting bikes to get around your destination.
-They’re cheaper, more environmentally-friendly, and an awesome way to get to know your vacation spot on a more personal level.
+They’re cheaper, environmentally friendly, and an awesome way to get to know your vacation spot on a more personal level.
 You just need a credit card to rent a bike and can return your rental at any bike parking station in the city.